-4.4 Control Environment: An analysis of the overall Compliance and Internal Control framework (including Internal Audit procedures) of the AMC helps in identifying the procedures, control centers and reporting lines, in order to manage conflicts of interest, meet fiduciary responsibility, and to verify the accuracy of financial and accounting information prepared for unit-holders and other stakeholders.
+6.4 Control Environment: An analysis of the overall Compliance and Internal Control framework (including Internal Audit procedures) of the AMC helps in identifying the procedures, control centers and reporting lines, in order to manage conflicts of interest, meet fiduciary responsibility, and to verify the accuracy of financial and accounting information prepared for unit-holders and other stakeholders.
 This analysis would assess the strength of the overall compliance and control environment beyond regulatory requirements.
-Well-documented and comprehensive internal policies and a structured internal control program are viewed as positive factors for the rating.
+Well-documented and comprehensive internal policies overseeing investment, risk management, segregation of duties and information barriers between various functions of the IA, and safeguarding the flow of sensitive information within the company by establishing firewalls as necessary, along with a structured internal control program, are viewed as positive factors for the rating.
 The compliance function is evaluated on an enterprise-wide basis.
-More value would be given to the independence of the compliance function and its integrated into the overall systems of the AMC.
+More value would be given to the independence of the compliance function and it's integrated into the overall systems of the AMC.